Red Hat / CentOS / Fedora Support

 See our Linux Support Tables for additional information on specific releases.

-Users of software written for Red Hat Enterprise Linux, or just thinking about deploying Fedora in a production environment, should really be considering Red Hat Enterprise Linux, CentOS or one of the other variants listed above, depending on their support requirements.
+Users of software written for Red Hat Enterprise Linux, or just thinking about deploying Fedora in a production environment, should currently be considering Red Hat Enterprise Linux or Oracle Linux Server, for new server deployment.

 We've tried, but because of the frequency of updates to Fedora / Fedora Core, it is impossible to fully support.
 We've had many instances of a daily automatic update of Fedora, which are supposed to be "minor" fixes, changing the system enough to break RecoverEDGE functionality.